 Laying A Stone Patio...
 Just A Few Simple Steps

-Laying a Stone Patio Laying a stone patio can be done in a number of ways, depending on where you live and what type of patio you need or require, you can choose from a few methods.
+Laying a stone patio can be done in a number of ways, depending on where you live and what type of patio you need or require, you can choose from a few methods.
 The good news is laying a stone patio can be done by yourself in a weekend with the proper tools and well planned preparation.

 Once you have chosen the stone for your project, you must decide how to lay it.
 If you live in an area that does not experience freezing than you may want to choose a very simple method which is laying the stone on a base of bare ground.
 This method however is only recommended for walkways and paths and not larger areas such as patios.
 It is important to choose thicker stones for this application, generally at least 2”thick.
 With a few simple steps, you should have a patio in no time.